-- 1. Learn about the process of supervision and the literature in this area (through readings and discussion) - 2.
+- 1. Learn about the process of supervision and the literature in this area (through readings & discussion) - 2.
 Develop effective supervisory skills with beginning counselors-in-training (by doing supervision and having your own work supervised) - 3.
 Develop and articulate a personal approach to supervision based on theory, research, and practice (as demonstrated in case presentations) - 4.
 Develop an appreciation for the scientific underpinnings of counselor supervision (by reading and discussing selected readings and doing a topical presentation) - 5.
-Apply ethical standards to supervision with diverse populations (through readings and discussion) - 6.
-Become familiar with major concepts and models relevant to consultation at the individual level, including the behavioral, mental health, and collaborative models; social justice perspectives; and stages of consultation (through readings and discussion)
+Apply ethical standards to supervision with diverse populations (through readings and discussion)